← Back to blog

 A page that converts also has to be findable.
 Six non-negotiable SEO fundamentals, without going into keyword stuffing.

 That's it.
 No keyword stuffing, no SEO wall at the bottom of the page.
-A page that converts already does 90% of SEO by speaking naturally to the customer.
+A useful page already builds a solid SEO base by speaking naturally to customers and answering their questions.

 Going further